alvarogarcia7/blog_source/source/_posts/2015-02-07-open-discussion-on-code-reviews.markdown

   - training
 ---

-We had a great conversation yesterday about code reviews.
+At a client, I organized an open discussion on code reviews.
+We had a great conversation.

 The main idea was to discuss about it and share the ideas each one had.
 I didn't want it to turn into a masterclass (see [the white belt](http://chimera.labs.oreilly.com/books/1234000001813/ch02.html#the_white_belt))